Optimal anytime regret with two experts

 \begin{remark} Our lower bound can be strengthened to show that, for any algorithm $\cA$,

+The key aspect is here the $\limsup$ rather than a $\sup$.
 In particular, even if $\cA$ is granted a ``warm-up'' period during which its regret is ignored, an adversary can still force it to incur large regret afterwards.
-A sketch of this is in \Appendix{regretIO}. \end{remark}
+This strengthened result is proved in \Subsection{regretIO}. \end{remark}